Toqaalsourouji/Logic-Circuits-Simulator/README.md

 >[!CAUTION]
 > Until the time of which a value for a certain input is defined, it is assumed to have a value of zero.

-This simulation file must follow the below structure:
+The simulation file must follow the below structure:
 ```
 1500, A, 1
 300, B, 1